hosamelshazly92/Shopping-Cart/README.md

 # Shopping-Cart
-Adding and removing items to the shopping list
+Adding and removing items from the shopping list